jms-smoothstack-utopia/ss-utopia-customers/README.md

 CREATE DATABASE utopia_customers;
 ```

-After the above is accomplished, the service can be started with `mvn spring-boot:run`
-or `mvn spring-boot:start` to fork a new process.
+After the above is accomplished, the service can be started with `mvn spring-boot:run` or `mvn spring-boot:start` to fork a new process.

+## API Specification
+API specifications can be retrieved via OpenAPI while the service is running by going to `http://localhost:8081/api-docs` for the most up-to-date version.
+A copy is stored locally in the root folder as [api-docs.json](./api-docs.json) but is not guaranteed to be updated with changes to the service.